 Learning doesn't require tons of money.

-Summer is here and it's the perfect time to get outside with your little one.
 Outdoor play time can help your child focus on new and exciting experiences in nature.
 Whether it's filling a bucket with rocks to carry around the yard and exert maximum energy or planting some seeds to watch them grow, setting up a Montessori-inspired outdoor play space provides a rich environment for fun and learning.

 But don't overthink it, mama.
 A Montessori space can be organized and set up similar to an indoor play space with a few adjustments for size and safety.
 Some families like to have exposed shelves on a patio to store just a few items at a time while other designate bins or lower areas of a shed for their little ones toys and materials.

 Here are a few ideas to create a Montessori-inspired outdoor space from Zahra Kassam, CEO and founder of Monti Kids:

 1. Create a garden